thehonestscoop/site/content/docs/lemma chain/account.md

 A reference can be owned by a registered account or unowned.
 The advantage of creating a registered account is that all references created under the account can be listed together.

-Each account must have a unique name.
+Each account must have a unique name when lower-cased.
 Once created, the name will be prepended with a `@`.
 Each account must also be registered with a unique non-disposable email address.

 ## **Create**

 `POST https://lemma-chain.thehonestscoop.com/accounts`

-An account name must not contain `@`, `/` and white-spaces.
+An account name must not contain `@`, `"`, `/` and white-spaces.
 It must also be less than 50 characters long.

 An example request: